Obstructing? Need Help Now!

 Please describe the procedure you envision for me.

-What are the chances post-surgical adhesions will form?
+What are the chances that post-surgical adhesions will form?

 How long will I have to stay in the hospital after the surgery?